 - Maximum Intensity Projection (MIP): Allows physicians to more quickly and reliably identify pulmonary nodules.

 - Volume Rendering Technique (VRT): With support for clipping planes, can be used to remove obstructive anatomy from the 3D view.
-Can also add transparency to the view, allowing bones to be displayed as semi-transparent to transparent.
+Bones can be displayed as semi-transparent to transparent.

 - Multiplanar Reformations (MPR): Regularly used for examining images of the spine to view the intervertebral discs.